Domain modeling with types

 }

-Combination types are more generally known as records and product types, and can be created in Swift using a struct
+Combination types are more generally known as records and product types, and can be created in Swift using a struct, final class, actor, or a tuple.
+When deciding which one to pick, follow these recommendations:

-keyword.
+2. If you require reference semantics, for instance for performance optimisation reasons, use final class.
+Note the final keyword.
 Domain modeling with Swift highly discourages inheritance.
 Inheritance is a very crude modeling tool.
 When you inherit from a class you complicate multiple things between the parent and child classes: types, interfaces, behaviour, and data.
 It's rare to have domain concepts that have a relationship that requires such a tight coupling.
 If you need to reuse data or behaviour, you can use composition.
 If you need to reuse interfaces, you can use protocol composition.
 If you need polymorphism, for instance to process collections of heterogeneous types, you can again use protocols and generics to provide lightweight abstractions.
 This approach is often referred to in Swift community as "Protocol-Oriented Programming", although I find this term somewhat reductive.
-Nevertheless, this approach offers a greater control and flexibility over relationships within our domain models, and reduces chances of code misuse resulting from inherent (pun intended) complications of inheritance. - If you require reference semantics and need to work in a concurrent environment, you might consider using an
+Nevertheless, this approach offers a greater control and flexibility over relationships within our domain models, and reduces chances of code misuse resulting from inherent (pun intended) complications of inheritance.

-to provide safe access to mutable state. - Tuples are not recommended.
+4. Tuples are not recommended.
 Their usefulness for domain modeling is very limited in that they don't have unique type names and can't conform to protocols.
-It's easier to just use a
+It's easier to just use a struct.

 Choices